 “Like it or not, we’re all in sales now…” – Daniel Pink

 In today’s world, we’re all selling something to someone.
 But if that’s the case, then what is sales?
-I’m not sure who was the first to say this, but I heard it from John Barrows that “Sales is the transfer of enthusiasm.”
+I’m not sure who was the first to say this, but I heard from John Barrows that “Sales is the transfer of enthusiasm.”
 And that’s one of the critical reasons why sales scripts don’t work.
 Just like when you were told to apologize as a child, scripts don’t sound genuine and always land flat.
 This type of stale and stagnant delivery doesn’t transfer any enthusiasm.

 Why would I say that?

 Because there’s something irreplaceable that gets lost when you’re rigidly following a script.
 Authenticity.
 Don’t believe me?
-Some of the most iconic movie lines weren’t scripted, they were ad-libbed (you can read more about some of these here).
+Some of the most iconic movie lines weren’t scripted; they were ad-libbed (you can read more about some of these here).

-All reps need a suggested talk track, however, it’s essential that we have options within these talk tracks so that reps can make it their own.
+All reps need a suggested talk track.
+However, it’s essential that we have options within these talk tracks so that reps can make it their own.

 Pro tip: to create engagement and drive creativity, give your team a framework and have an internal competition for the best conversational roadmap.

 What’s a conversational roadmap?
-Glad you asked.
+I’m glad you asked.

 When you’re having a sales conversation, think less of a railroad and more of bumper rails (shoutout to all my friends that suck at bowling and have no shame in using the bumper rails!).
 That’s how we should think of talk tracks.
 And to that end, welcome to your introduction to “Conversational Roadmapping.”